Assabet Valley Regional Technical High School: History

 On April 15, 1966, Marlborough Mayor Frank D. Walker had appointed an eleven-member committee to investigate the need for a vocational school in the area surrounding Marlborough.
 The first-ever meeting of the Assabet Valley Regional Vocational District School Committee was on April 24, 1968, and the district was legally established under Massachusetts General Laws in 1969.

 A groundbreaking ceremony was held for the then, future Assabet Valley Regional Technical High School on April 10, 1971, construction began shortly after.
-In late 1972, Assabet Valley Regional Technical High School was completed.
+Construction would wrap up in the Summer of 1973.
 Assabet Valley Regional Technical High School opened on September 5, 1973.
 It is the single school administered by the Assabet Valley Regional Vocational School District, which comprises the towns of Berlin, Hudson, Maynard, Northborough, Southborough, and Westborough, and the city of Marlborough.
 Each municipality elects by popular vote one member to the district's school committee.

 Assabet Valley's educational mission focuses heavily on vocational instruction, although in recent years they have expanded their academic offerings as well.

 In 1986, the building went under a minor renovation, replacing its roof.
 This renovation has no other effect, leaving the building's quality to deteriorate over the years.

 From 2012 to 2015 the school undertook a $62.4-million renovation of its aging building.
 The Massachusetts School Building Authority provided just over fifty percent of the project cost, while the school district's municipalities covered the remainder.
 The building has had renovations, but never expanded out of its footprint.

-Cirriculum
+This renovation allows for 1200 students to be accommodated.

+In April 2026, Governor Maura Healey announced that two new technical programs would be introduced into the facility, Veterinary Science and Public Safety, which would allow the school to accommodate 160 more students as the student population grows. $3.75 million dollars in funding was given to fund the addition of these programs.
+This was a part of the $70 million dollar state-wide Career Technical Education expansion that boosts vocational/technical education in the state of Massachusetts.

+In May 2026, it was announced that the school’s aging 50-year old auditorium will be fully renovated, with accessibility updates, improvement of aging infrastructure and the modernization of theatrical technology. $350,000 was secured by State Senator Jamie Eldridge to fund the renovations.

+Curriculum

 Assabet Valley offers 16 programs that are approved by the Department of Elementary and Secondary Education: